While recently winging my way across the South Pacific a few months ago, I spotted an unusual job offer:

-With the unemployment rate at 7.2%, and running as high as 45% for recent college grads, I was amazed that they were even advertising for such a job.
+With the unemployment rate at 5.3%, and running as high as 45% for recent college grads, I was amazed that they were even advertising for such a job.
 Usually such plum positions get farmed out to a close relative of the hiring officials involved.
-Intrigued, I read on.

-To apply you first had to fly to Auckland, and then catch a flight to Tahiti.
+To apply you first had to fly to Auckland, New Zealand, and then catch a flight to Tahiti.
 After that you must endure another long flight to the remote Gambler Island, and then charter a boat for a 36-hour voyage.

 It turns out that the job of a lifetime is on remote Pitcairn Island, some 2,700 miles ENE of New Zealand, home to the modern decedents of the mutineers of the HMS Bounty.

 He then kidnapped several Tahitian women and disappeared off the face of the earth.
 When he stumbled across Pitcairn, which was absent from contemporary charts, he burned the ship to avoid detection.

 The job is not without its challenges.
 There is one doctor, and electric power is switched on only 10 hours a day.
-Supply ships visit only every three months.
+Supply ships visit every three months.
 The local language is a blend of 18th century English and Tahitian called Pitkern, for which there is no dictionary.